Alejandro5133/Alex9182/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the yml file to control nob.
-- Update the _____ file to include...
+- Update the host file to includeips addresses on the network.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[40.121.166.213]:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+### Using the Playbook Pt.2
-- _Which file is the playbook?
-Where do you copy it?_
+-Copy the multiple .yml files from Elkserver/Ansible to the jumpbox ansible continaer.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-Update the Hosts file to include two sections [elk] [webservers] with each having their respective VM IPs directly under them.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+-Also in the Hosts file, update server IPs with Python3.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+-Navigate to http://(ElkIPAddress):5601/app/kibana to make sure the elk server is running.